serverless/core/README.md

 <br/>

-Serverless Components are modules that provision and compose cloud services into higher-level abstractions, like features and applications.
+Forget infrastructure, Serverless Components enable you to create reusable use-cases out of cloud services, like user registration, a blog or a payment system.

-You can use them with the [Serverless Framework](https://www.github.com/serverless/serverless).
+You can use them via the [Serverless Framework](https://www.github.com/serverless/serverless).

 <br/>